Taciann62/Retail-Sales-Exploratory-Data-Analysis-2023/Customer Segmentation Analysis.md

   mutate(Total_Amt =rowSums(select(., Fish_Sales, Fruits_Sales, Meat_Sales, Wine_Sales, Gold_Sales, Sweet_Sales), na.rm = TRUE))
 ```

-Ensure numeric rows are positive.
-This was done because the rows data set did not contain any returns or refunds made by the e-commerce store.
+All numeric values were converted to absolute values to ensure consistency, as the dataset did not document refunds or returns.
+This step was taken to prevent analytical distortion caused by undocumented negative entries.
 ```R
 Food_Data <- Food_Data %>%
   mutate(across(where(is.numeric), abs))